A-Badiry/Scientific-Calculator/README.md

 # Scientific Calculator

 Welcome to the Scientific Calculator GitHub repository!
 This project is a command-line scientific calculator that supports various mathematical functions and constants.
 It is designed to handle mathematical expressions such as "3*sin(21) - (22/11 +3)".
+It uses a recursive descent parsing (RDP) algorithm.

 ## Features